couchrest/couchrest/README.md

 CouchDB's HTTP API, managing JSON serialization, and remembering the URI-paths to CouchDB's API endpoints so you don't have to.

-CouchRest's lighweight is designed to make a simple base for application and framework-specific object oriented APIs.
+CouchRest is designed to make a simple base for application and framework-specific object oriented APIs.
+CouchRest is Object-Mapper agnostic, the parsed JSON it returns from CouchDB shows up as subclasses of Ruby's Hash.
+Naked JSON, just as it was mean to be.

 ## Easy Install